Midnightlight/Raspberry_AppDev/README.md

 **7. Credits and Acknowledgements**

+7.1
+Credits

     - Author: GIANG LE - e1800927 (VAMK)
-    - Instructor: Dr.GAO CHAO - Principal Lector (VAMK)
+    - Instructions by Dr. GAO CHAO - Principal Lector (VAMK) (http://www.cc.puv.fi/~gc/newhome/index.html)
+    - Equipment provided by Vaasa University of Applied Sciences.

+7.2
+Acknowledgements

+    - Basic knowledge of how to create a project on Raspberry Pi/Linux system.
+    - Basis of developing an application for a sound sensor of an LED light (switching on/off by clapping).
+    - Creating an application that generates different tones in Linux.